CDRT/docs/bios/settings/thinkstation/parallelportsetup.md

 # Parallel Port Setup Settings #

 ![](./img/parallelportsetup.png)

 <details><summary>Parallel Port Address</summary>

-!> If `Disabled`, the Parallel Port will not be seen by the OS, and the `Parallel Port Mode`,  `EPP Version` and `Parallel Port IRQ` settings will become unavailable.
+Whether the Parallel Port will be seen by the OS.

+!> If `Disabled`, the `Parallel Port Mode`,  `EPP Version` and `Parallel Port IRQ` settings will become unavailable.

 Options: